nosqlbench/nosqlbench-preview-docs/site/content/reference/bindings/funcref_general.md

   - *example:* `DirectoryLines('/var/tmp/bardata', '.*')`
   - *load every line from every file in /var/tmp/bardata*

+## DirectoryLinesStable

+Read each line in each matching file in a directory structure, providing one line for each time this function is called.
+The files are sorted at the time the function is initialized, and each line is read in order.

+This function accepts long input values, but they are used as ints, modulo the total number of lines known.
+This is due to historic limitations in the Java file APIs and file size support.

+This is a variant of {@link DirectoryLines}.
+This version keeps a map of files and their respective cardinality, computed at initialization time.
+The content is assumed to be static during the lifetime of this function.

+The value returned for a given cycle is stable, so long as the underlying data is stable.

+*** ** * ** ***

+*This caches all
+data at initialization time.
+If you need to buffer the data in stream mode, use {@link DirectoryLines} instead, which is not order-stable.*

+- `long -> DirectoryLinesStable(String: basepath, String: namePattern) -> String`
+  - *example:* `DirectoryLines('/var/tmp/bardata', '.*')`
+  - *load every line from every file in /var/tmp/bardata*

 ## Discard

 This function takes a long input and ignores it.
 It returns a generic object which is meant to be used as input to other function which don't need a specific input.